IMPORTANT: In light of COVID-19, the Annual Declaration of Compliance deadline has been extended from 31 March to 30 April 2020

 How Can I Prepare for my Annual Declaration on Compliance?

 Taking regular self-assessments will prepare you for your annual declarations and audits.
-Your RTO should take systematic self-assessments to identify areas where taking rectifying actions is necessary and to establish evidence of compliance with the Standards.
+Your RTO should take systematic self-assessments to identify areas where rectifying actions is necessary and establish evidence of compliance with the Standards.

 Taking systematic self-assessments will also help your organisation look into its practices and processes to identify ways to achieve optimal outcomes for your students.